stefanprodan/openfaas-flux/openfaas-operator.md

-# Getting started with OpenFaaS Kubernetes Operator
+# Getting started with OpenFaaS Kubernetes Operator on EKS

+The OpenFaaS team has recently released a Kubernetes operator for OpenFaaS.
+For an overview of why and how we created the operator head to Alex Ellis blog and read the [Introducing the OpenFaaS Operator for Serverless on Kubernetes](https://blog.alexellis.io/introducing-the-openfaas-operator/).

+My post is a step-by-step guide on running OpenFaaS with the operator on top of Amazon managed Kubernetes service.

-The OpenFaaS Operator is an extension to the Kubernetes API that allows you to manage OpenFaaS functions in a declarative manner.
-The OpenFaaS Operator implements a control loop that tries to match the desired state of your OpenFaaS functions defined as a collection of custom resources with the actual state of your cluster.
+The OpenFaaS Operator comes with an extension to the Kubernetes API that allows you to manage OpenFaaS functions in a declarative manner.
+The operator implements a control loop that tries to match the desired state of your OpenFaaS functions defined as a collection of custom resources with the actual state of your cluster.

 ![openfaas-operator](docs/screens/openfaas-operator.png)

-### Setup a Kubernetes cluster
+### Setup a Kubernetes cluster with eksctl

-Since Amazon just launched their hosted Kubernetes service let's try it out.
-You will need to have AWS API credentials configured.

-First install [eksctl](https://eksctl.io), a simple CLI tool for creating clusters:
+In order to create an EKS cluster you can use [eksctl](https://eksctl.io).
+Eksctl is an open source command-line made by Weaveworks in collaboration with Amazon, it's written in Go and based on EKS CloudFormation templates.

+On MacOS you can install eksctl with Homebrew:

 ```bash
 brew install weaveworks/tap/eksctl